 The Norman E. Borlaug International Agricultural Science and Technology Fellowship Program (BFP) was established by USDA in 2004 to honor Nobel Laureate Norman E. Borlaug.
-The BFP partners with U.S. land grant universities, USDA agencies, international research centers, and other institutions to provide up to 12 weeks of U.S.based collaborative research for early to midcareer agricultural research scientists and policy makers from developing and middle income countries.
+The BFP partners with U.S. land grant universities, USDA agencies, international research centers, and other institutions to provide up to 12 weeks of U.S.-based collaborative research for early to midcareer agricultural research scientists and policy makers from developing and middle income countries.
 Upon their return home, participants will be able to apply what they have learned in the United States to their own research programs and teaching, as well as share their experiences with colleagues at their own institutions and throughout their home countries.
 The program aims to promote food security and economic growth by increasing scientific knowledge and collaborative research to improve agricultural best practices.

+Strategic Goals: Promoting Economic Growth and Prosperity; Investing in People; Promoting International Understanding

+Agency Interagency Total USG

-Strategic Goals: : Promoting Economic Growth and Prosperity; Investing in People; Promoting International Understanding USG Funding: Agency Appropriation Interagency Transfers Total USG Funding \$998,828 \$1,406,500 \$2,405,328 Non-USG Funding: Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked - Participant Totals: Total U.S. Participants Total Foreign Participants Total Participants 0 82 82
+Appropriation Transfers Funding

+\$998,828 \$1,406,500 \$2,405,328

+Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked

+Total U.S. Total Foreign Total

+Participants Participants Participants

+0 82 82